maplight/CAPS/scripts/readme.txt

 Step 9: Set the update_data.php to run in a cron job.

+Step 10: Set the maximum number of records to be able to download a csv file in results.php; display_data function.

+Step 11: In the file results.php there is a function called display_data.
+The first variable in that function, $max_download_records, needs to be set to whatever the maximum number of records you want to have in a download file.
+By default it is set to 150,000 records.

 Possible Multi-Server Setup Notes:
 Setting up a multi-server could be done a couple ways, the simpliest is to just have the web pages and database on multiservers with a load balancer serving up a free server.
 This would require only replication of the ca_search database with one master database server that also processes the data updates.